 Welcome!
-If you're new here, you may want to subscribe to my newsletter today for FREE.
-You will receive an email when a new post is published or if there is a new exclusive newsletter.
+If you're new here, you may want to subscribe join my newsletter and receive a FREE copy of my "5 Easy DIY Beauty Recipes" ebook!
 Thanks for visiting!

 Wow.
 I could not but help to post this over the lunch hour.
 Official results form my Saturday 5K, the Canal Days 5K in New Haven, Indiana, were posted this morning.

 Official Time: 29:01 (My watch was spot on!)

 Age Group Placing (Female 20 to 29): 3/9

 Once again I was beat out in my age group by a 28-year-old and a 29-year-old.
 I’m holding out hope I will be tearing it up in a few years!
 But I should be receiving a certificate in the mail for my third place.
 From the looks of things I was angry during this race!
 Haha!!
 I still stand by my statement — I pushed it to the limit!